top of page

 Pre-Medical Advisor

-Madeline is a fourth-year MD/PhD candidate at Zucker School of Medicine/Northwell.
-She graduated from UC Davis as the top graduating senior in 2021 with a B.S. in Neurobiology, Physiology, and Behavior.
+Madeline is a fourth-year MD/PhD candidate at Zucker School of Medicine/Northwell and has been an advisor with My Honest Advisor for four years.
+She graduated from UC Davis in 2021 with a B.S. in Neurobiology, Physiology, and Behavior.
 At UC Davis, she was the OB/GYN co-chair for the Willow Clinic, a student-run clinic that serves people experiencing homelessness, volunteered with a Sacramento street medicine program, tutored biochemistry, and volunteered at the local VA hospital.
 In addition to her work with underserved communities, she worked in an organic synthesis lab for 4 years, developing her love for basic science and translational research.
 During her gap year, she worked in clinical research at the Stanford Cancer Institute in the Breast Cancer Group.

 Madeline is currently in the PhD portion of her schooling, performing cellular and molecular biology research to investigate the underlying pathways of and potential treatment for endometriosis and chronic endometritis.
 In addition to her PhD research, she has been the co-chair for the ZSOM Medical Students for Choice (MSFC) chapter, where she pioneered projects for incorporating abortion doulas in clinics and restructuring medical school abortion/contraception curriculum.
 She is also a chair of the Free Clinic and chair of the social work committee, where she advocates for increased and accessible OB/GYN care.
 As the vice president of the Graduate Student Organization, she helps rising graduate student researchers in their research journey.
 At ZSOM, she has participated in numerous research activities, from endometrial cancer and case reports to preserving human specimens for museums in Germany.